valryon/valryon.github.io/_posts/2012-05-15-culturez-vous.md

 - Matthieu Oger (designer WP7)
 - Nicolas Pillon (web)

-## Source
+## Source code

-<a class="btn btn-primary" href="https://github.com/Valryon/Culturez-Vous/tree/master/app/wp7">Voir le code source sur GitHub</a>
+<a class="btn btn-primary" href="https://github.com/Valryon/Culturez-Vous/tree/master/app/wp7">See the source code on GitHub</a>

-Les données des expressions viennent du [Twitter 1Jour1Mot](http://twitter.com/1Jour1Mot), dont nous avions reçu l’autorisation d’utiliser le contenu (un grand merci à Jean-Philippe !).

-L’application a été arrêtée et retirée du marché en février 2013 car nous n’avions plus le temps de nous en occuper.

-En souvenir, voici quelques screenshots de l’application :
+Words and data are from the [1Jour1Mot Twitter](http://twitter.com/1Jour1Mot), which granted us authourization of using its content.
+Thanks a lot to them!

+## Screenshots

 <img src="http://uppix.net/d/5/8/1e19cf19e36ce6e336426044d758f.png" />